dmslab-konkuk/dmslab-konkuk.github.io/project/index.md

 ---

 # In progress

-### [IT Research Center]
-- High-performance hybrid cloud computing technology development and manpower training for intelligent information service
-- Ministry of Science and ICT, 2016.7.1.~2021.12.31

 ### [Key Research Institute, 대학중점연구소]
 - Research on artificial intelligence digital twin technology for smart urban air mobility
 - Ministry of Education, 2020.6.1.~2029.5.31

+### [**, 중견연구자]
+- Research on artificial intelligence digital twin technology for smart urban air mobility
+-  Ministry of Education, 2021.9.1.~2026.8.31

 ### [Institute for Information & communication Technology Planning & evaluation, IITP]
-- Training experts in unmanned aerial vehicles for industrial use
-- Ministry of Trade, Industry and Energy, 2017.3.1.~2022.2.28.

-### [Institute for Information & communication Technology Planning & evaluation, IITP]
 - Training experts in future automobile R&D experts
-- Ministry of Trade, Industry and Energy, 2017.3.1.~2022.2.28.
+- Ministry of Trade, Industry and Energy, 2022.3.1.~2027.2.28.

+###  (자문과제)
+-ㅇㄹ
+-

 # Completed
+- Training experts in future automobile R&D experts(IITP), Ministry of Trade, Industry and Energy, 2017.3.1.~2022.2.28.
+-  Training experts in unmanned aerial vehicles for industrial use(IITP), Ministry of Trade, Industry and Energy, 2017.3.1.~2022.2.28.
+-  High-performance hybrid cloud computing technology development and manpower training for intelligent information service(IT Research Center), Ministry of Science and ICT, 2016.7.1.~2021.12.31
 - Cloud-based traffic prediction simulation SW technology development for improving urban traffic problems, Ministry of Science and ICT, 2017.3.1.~2019.12.31.
 - A Study on the International Collaborative Cloud Recovery System, Ministry of Education, 2017.1.1.~2018.12.31.
 - Development of a smart network platform that combines SDN and NFV, Ministry of SMEs and Startups, 2016.5.1.~2018.4.30